-The objective of this study was to evaluate the effects of TM practice on trauma symptoms in male inmates.
-The study randomly assigned 181 male inmates in the Oregon state correctional system to either the TM technique (n=90) or a no-treatment control (n=91).
+The objective of this study was to evaluate the effects of TM on trauma symptoms in male inmates.
+The study randomly assigned 181 male inmates in the Oregon state correctional system to either the TM program (n=90) or a no-treatment control (n=91).
 Evaluation measures included the Perceived Stress Scale and the Trauma Symptom Checklist, including a total trauma score and anxiety, dissociation, depression, and sleep disturbance subscales.
 The study looked both at the total group and a high-trauma subgroup (32 TM and 41 control) over a 4-month period.
 Results on all instruments and subscales were highly significant (p < .001) for both the total group and the high-trauma subgroup comparisons.
 Effect sizes were moderate to large and larger for the analyses with the high trauma subgroup (see below).

-Table 8: Effect sizes for 4-month adjusted posttest scores for trauma-associated symptoms
+symptoms

-Variable Effect Size (d) High trauma subgroup comparison
+Effect Size (d) Effect Size (d) High trauma subgroup

+Variable Total group comparison comparison

 Perceived Stress Scale .75 .89

 Trauma Symptom Checklist

 Total Trauma .57 .74

 Dissociation subscale .50 .79

 Depression subscale .56 .78

 Anxiety subscale .50 .67

 Sleep problems subscale .63 .75